wenb1n-dev/mysql_mcp_server_pro/README.md

 Note:
-- The `.env` file should be placed in the directory where you run the command
+- The `.env` file should be placed in the directory where you run the command or use --envfile parameter to specify the path
 - You can also set these variables directly in your environment
 - Make sure the database configuration is correct and can connect